-Year Trigger Target Performance Action Analysis Overview has also carried out a refined analysis of post codes which include the National Park.
-The percentage change using mean calculation = +15.23% and median change = +11.11%.
-2023-2024 (1) 10% change plus or minus.
+Year Trigger Target Performance Action Analysis Overview 2024-2025 (1) 10% change plus or minus.
 (2) Or 5-9% change in 2 indicators (3) Or less than 10% but change is sustained.
 Targets for affordable housing deliver for each local market housing area are maintained.
-Build Cost Information Service shows that tender prices in 1Q 2024 dropped to 2.9% from 8.6% in 1Q 2023.
-House prices at a National Level (Wales) and at a Pembrokeshire level show a range of change with the UK House Price Index showing a 0.8% increase in Pembrokeshire.
-Principality Building Society, however, report a 3% decrease in house prices, with prices falling around 6% for Wales as a whole.
-Performance is below all Trigger points.
+Build Cost Information Service shows that tender prices increased by 0.5% in 1Q 2025 resulting in annual growth of 2.3%.
+During the 12 month period April 2024 to March 2025, house prices at a National Level (Wales) increased by 3.8% while growth in Pembrokeshire rose by 2.6%.
+Principality Building Society, however, reported a 4.8% decrease in house prices in Pembrokeshire, with prices growing at 4% for Wales as a whole.
+Principality data is relatively small and only reports changes within its own mortgage portfolio in Wales and it is considered the UK Land Registry data is the more robust sample size.
+Continue monitoring Performance is below all Trigger points.
 This would indicate that the affordable housing requirements in each local market housing area can be maintained.